-We could have easily spent another day here (in fact, the $18 admission is good for visits on any two days within a one-week period).
-Highlights include exhibits on the historic boats of the region, paintings, natural history, train and coach travel (on display is the carriage in which Teddy Roosevelt rode from Lake Placid to North...
-Creek Station, where he continued by train to Buffalo upon the death of President William McKinley, to be sworn in as his successor).
+We could have easily spent another day here (in fact, the admission price is good for visits on any two days within a one-week period).
+Highlights include exhibits on the historic boats of the region, paintings, natural history, train and coach travel.
+This includes the carriage in which Teddy Roosevelt rode from Lake Placid to North...
+Creek Station, where he continued by train to Buffalo upon the death of President William McKinley, to be sworn in as his successor.
 There's a very good gift shop, too, and a cafeteria-style restaurant with lovely lake views, though very basic food.

 06 of 13After leaving the Adirondack Museum, we drove through the towns of Long Lake, Tupper Lake, and Saranac Lake to our base for the final two nights, the elegant Mirror Lake Inn Resort & Spa, a historic compound overlooking Mirror Lake and the shops and restaurants of downtown Lake Placid.
 The 131-room hotel has been very enthusiastic about marketing to GLBT travelers in recent years and, as a popular wedding and honeymoon destination, is a superb option for a same-sex ceremonies.
 Ski, romance, and spa-themed deals are among the several packages offered throughout the year.
 Rooms are pleasantly furnished with the traditional look and feel of a country inn, and some have small balconies overlooking the lake.
 The furniture was all sourced from New York state's Harden Furniture company, which has been around since 1844.